 Duhangan Col (Advance base camp of Mt Deo Tibba)

 Hiked through valleys of Chuk at Diraang, Arunachal Pradesh

 Trekked through the Valpoi forest for rescue – 04 days

 Many Day hikes in Munnar hills

-Many Day Hikes at MH and Lonavala (Karnala, Matheran, Lonavala) The regions included;
+Many Day Hikes at MH and Lonavala (Karnala, Matheran, Lonavala)

 What are your thoughts on women trekkers?
 What advice would you give a woman going for her first trek?